Penace/Modulist-Monorepo/README.md

 - Listings and pending approvals
 - User registration and moderation
+- Settings management and middleware auth checks
 - RESTful API integration
 - Admin tools and seed scripts
+- Production-grade modularity and scalability

 Previously started with `json-server` for prototyping.
 Now fully transitioned to production-ready Node.js backend.